chaoss/community/governance/code-of-conduct-incident-response-plan.md

 ## License and attribution
 The CHAOSS Incident Response Plan is licensed under the [Creative Commons Attribution 3.0 license](http://creativecommons.org/licenses/by/3.0/).
 Our Incident Response Plan was inspired by and borrows content from [Elastic’s Code of Conduct Incident Response Plan.](https://www.elastic.co/community/incident-response-plan)

+Comments and suggestions to this page can be made in https://github.com/chaoss/community/blob/main/governance/code-of-conduct-incident-response-plan.md